adilallo/COSE-Project/README.md

 ## Notes

 This documentation outlines the functional foundation for working with the project.
-Scene-specific logic (e.g., Inge) should extend this base framework using the same architectural conventions.
+Scene-specific logic should extend this base framework using the same architectural conventions.

 For detailed per-scene interaction logic, refer to that scene's `InteractionManager` implementation.